shahtaj2102/Nexus_Repository_Manager/README.md

 - Configuration-generated data
 - Uploaded artifacts

-It is also useful for **backup**, because the application can be upgraded independently while preserving stored data.
+It is also useful for **backup**, and the application can be upgraded independently while preserving stored data as we only upgrade the nexus folder.

 ## 4. Create a Dedicated Nexus User